patflick/mxx/README.md

 ### Planned / TODO

-- Parallel random number engines (for use with `C++11` standard library distributions)
+- [ ] Parallel random number engines (for use with `C++11` standard library distributions)
-- More parallel (standard) algorithms
+- [ ] More parallel (standard) algorithms
-- Wrappers for non-blocking collectives
+- [ ] Wrappers for non-blocking collectives
-- (maybe) serialization/de-serialization of non contiguous data types
+- [ ] (maybe) serialization/de-serialization of non contiguous data types
-- macros for easy datatype creation and handling for custom/own structs and classes
+- [x] macros for easy datatype creation and handling for custom/own structs and classes
-- Implementing and tuning different sorting algorithms
+- [ ] Implementing and tuning different sorting algorithms
-- Communicator classes for different topologies
+- [ ] Communicator classes for different topologies
-- `mxx::env` similar to `boost::mpi::env` for wrapping `MPI_Init` and `MPI_Finalize`
+- [x] `mxx::env` similar to `boost::mpi::env` for wrapping `MPI_Init` and `MPI_Finalize`
+- [ ] full-code and intro documentations
-- Increase test coverage:
+- [ ] Increase test coverage:
 ![codecov.io](http://codecov.io/github/patflick/mxx/branch.svg?branch=master)

 ### Status

-Currently `mxx` is just a small personal project at very early stages.
+Currently `mxx` is a small personal project at early stages, with lots of changes still going on.
+However, feel free to contribute.

 ### Examples